parkie0517/NYUDepthV2_PointCloud_Converter/README.md

 # NYUDepthV2_PointCloud_Converter

 ## What is this repository for?!
 The purpose of this repo is to help you convert NYU Depth V2 Dataset into a Point Cloud Dataset.
-I wanted to test how well 3D Semantic Segmentation models can be trained on 2D Depth and 2D RGB images.
+I wanted to test how well 3D Semantic Segmentation (like PointTransformerV3) models can be trained on 2D Depth and 2D RGB images.

 ## Prerequisites
-Below are some skills that you need to understand how my code works.
+Below are some knowledge that you need to understand how the reconstruction works.
 - Depth Image
 - Point Cloud
-- Coding skills (Linux, Python, Numpy, Conda)
+- Coding & Tech skills (Linux, Python, Numpy, Conda, Shell)
 - 3D Reconstruction (2D Image Coordinate System → 3D Camera Coodinate System)
-    - If you do not know about 3D reconstruction then read this post, written by me :D [3D Recon](https://medium.com/@parkie0517/2d-to-3d-conversion-learning-how-to-convert-rgb-images-to-point-cloud-025a1fd77abe)
+    - If you do not know about 3D reconstruction, then read this post, written by me :D [3D Recon](https://medium.com/@parkie0517/2d-to-3d-conversion-learning-how-to-convert-rgb-images-to-point-cloud-025a1fd77abe)

-## What I need to do (⬜, ✅)
+## What I need to do
 This is for my own reference, you do not need to read this section.
 - Download the NYU Depth V2 Data ✅
     - RGB, Depth, Label40, train.txt, test.txt